strymon-system/ds2/README.md

 $ cargo run --release --bin manager
 ```

-Upon successful configuration, the scaling manager starts monitoring the specified metrics repository and performs the following actions:
+On success, the scaling manager starts monitoring the specified metrics repository and performs the following actions:

 * Updates its state every time a new rate file is created by the instrumented system.
-The scaling manager expects exactly one rate file per operator instance and time window (epoch) following the naming convention 'some_name-epoch_number.file_extension'.
+The scaling manager expects _exactly one rate file per operator instance and time window (epoch)_ following the naming convention "some_name-epoch_number.file_extension".
 Example rate files generated with [this path](https://github.com/strymon-system/ds2/tree/master/flink-instrumentation) for Flink can be found [here](https://github.com/strymon-system/ds2/tree/master/controller/examples/flink_wordcount_rates).
 * Invokes the scaling policy periodically according to the particular configuration.
 * Re-configures the streaming system automatically.
-To start and re-configure the running system, you must write two respective bash scripts, such as [these](https://github.com/strymon-system/ds2/tree/master/flink-scaling-scripts) for Flink.
+To start and re-configure the running system, you must write two respective bash scripts, such as [these scripts](https://github.com/strymon-system/ds2/tree/master/flink-scaling-scripts) for Flink.

 DS2 scaling policy can also be invoked offline on a collection of metrics generated during the execution of a dataflow.
 To do so, you need: